 i believe we live in a world of abundance, not scarcity.

-being responsible with the richness of my relationships provides an opportunity for me to become a conduit for funding the building of a better world, and the privilege to serve as a connector between my friends and co-conspirators of goodness in making our collective dreams for that better future a reality.
+being responsible with the richness of my relationships provides an opportunity for me to become a conduit for the necessary funding the building of a better world, and the privilege to serve as a connector between my friends and co-conspirators of goodness in making our collective dreams for that better future a reality.

 will you join us in building a better world?